bluenviron/mediamtx/README.md

        source: rpiCamera
    ```

-If you want to run the server with Docker, you need to use the `--privileged` flag and expose some folders:
+If you want to run the server with Docker, you need to use the `latest-arm64-rpi` or `latest-armv7-rpi` or `latest-armv6-rpi` image (that already contains libcamera) and set some additional flags:

 ```
 docker run --rm -it \
 --network=host \
 --privileged \
 --tmpfs /dev/shm:exec \
--v /usr:/usr:ro \
--v /lib:/lib:ro \
 -v /run/udev:/run/udev:ro \
 -e RTSP_PATHS_CAM_SOURCE=rpiCamera \
-aler9/rtsp-simple-server
+aler9/rtsp-simple-server:latest-arm64-rpi
 ```

 After starting the server, the camera can be reached on `rtsp://raspberry-pi:8554/cam` or `http://raspberry-pi:8888/cam`.